 The American Heritage Dictionary defines delight as “giving keen enjoyment” or “taking great pleasure.”
 Happiness is bestowed upon us by the Father, and He invites us to share this laughter with Him[1].

-The Almighty Father even instructs us when to appropriately express our feelings.
-Ecclesiastes 3:4 says that there is “a time to weep and a time to laugh, a time to mourn and a time to dance.”
+The Almighty Father even instructs us on how to appropriately express our feelings.
+Ecclesiastes 3:4 says that there is “a time to weep and a time to laugh, a time to mourn, and a time to dance.”

 Is The Human Definition Of Funny The Same As God’s?

-God takes no pleasure in their behavior and its results but wishes that one returns to the right path (Ezekiel 33:11; Matthew 23:37–38).
+God takes no pleasure in their behavior and its results but wishes that one return to the right path (Ezekiel 33:11; Matthew 23:37–38).

 If the humor you use is lighthearted, does not harm you or another person, and does not contradict God’s instructions for our lives, then it is fine.
 When in doubt, seek the Holy Spirit’s guidance before engaging in a situation where using it may not be advisable.
 According to the Bible, the Holy Spirit will lead us and help us understand God’s wisdom when we are in doubt (John 16:13).